RunestoneInteractive/RunestoneServer/everyday/2013/02/2_swarm.rst

             self.forward(10)

     def main():
         swarmSize = 25
         t = Turtle()
         win = Screen()
         win.setworldcoordinates(-600,-600,600,600)
         t.speed(10)
+        t.tracer(15)
         t.hideturtle()
-            win.tracer(15)

         for i in range(swarmSize):
             Schooler()

-            for turn in range(100):
+        for turn in range(50):
             for schooler in Schooler.swarm:
                 schooler.getNewHeading()

             for schooler in Schooler.swarm:
                 schooler.setHeadingAndMove()

         win.exitonclick()

     main()

 Although this implementation does exactly the same thing as the first one you will hopefully find this one easier to read and follow.
 There are a couple of very important things about this code to notice.
 First, the class Schooler, is a subclass of Turtle.
-That is ``Schooler ISA Turtle``.
+That is, ``Schooler ISA Turtle``.
 This has some really great side effects in that all of the Turtle methods for getting location and heading are availalbe as ``self.`` methods.

 We can also eliminate the parallel list construction used to hold the new position for the Schooler.
 The new position becomes an instance variable of